kyungchullee/kyungchullee.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-03-15
+date: 2022-06-01
 inline: true
 ---

-I gave a talk for my virtual staining work at the [3rd Quantitative Phase Imaging Symphosium](https://bmokaist.wordpress.com/2023/02/18/the-3rd-quantitative-phase-imaging-symposium/).
+I grant the Graduate Biomedical Research Fellowship funded by the Korean government and will visit Duke University for a year.